Auli, India: Tourism

 Auli is a hiking and ski destination and after the creation of the state of Uttarakhand, formerly part of Uttar Pradesh, Auli was marketed as a tourist destination.
 It is surrounded by coniferous and oak forests, with a panoramic view of the peaks of the Himalayas.
 The slopes are intended for both professional skiers and novices.
-The Garhwal Mandal Vikas Nigam Limited (GMVNL) a state government agency which takes care of this resort, and Uttarakhand Tourism Department conduct winter sports competitions at Auli to encourage skiing in India.It has 4 cable car, a chairlift and a ski lift, along with a maintained trek route.
-Auli Ropeway is the second-longest ropeway in Asia and India’s longest cable car.There is a training facility of Indo-Tibetan Border Police.
-A small Hindu temple connected with the Hindu epic the Ramayana is also present.
+The Garhwal Mandal Vikas Nigam Limited (GMVNL) a state government agency which takes care of this resort, and Uttarakhand Tourism Department conduct winter sports competitions at Auli to encourage skiing in India.